-Ta Enos is a writer, mom, and founder and CEO of the PA Wilds Center for Entrepreneurship, a nonprofit that leads a regional movement to grow the outdoor recreation economy across 13 rural counties to help attract investment, diversify local economies, inspire stewardship and improve quality of life.
-The Center’s work has been recognized as a sustainable model for asset-based development in many national studies.
+Tataboline Enos is a writer, mom, and founder and CEO of the PA Wilds Center for Entrepreneurship, a nonprofit that leads a regional movement to grow the outdoor recreation economy across 13 rural counties to help attract investment, diversify local economies, inspire stewardship, improve quality of life and retain population.
+The Center’s work has been recognized as a sustainable model for asset-based development in several national studies.
 A fourth-generation native of Warren County, in the Pennsylvania Wilds, Ta has worked on the movement for close to two decades and loves what she does.

 Ta has a Bachelor’s in journalism and public communications (University of Alaska Anchorage, 2002) and a professional background that includes rural entrepreneurship and outfitting and 10 years working as a news reporter and editor in Alaska, writing for the Anchorage Daily News, Anchorage Press, Dutch Harbor Fisherman, Bristol Bay Times and other publications.
 Ta co-authored the Allegheny River Paddling Guide (2007), a self-published waterproof guidebook that covers 51 miles of the Allegheny, a National Wild & Scenic River.